Trupti-2410/skills/youtube/youtubechannel.md

 ![money](https://user-images.githubusercontent.com/63445264/82326462-7d394380-99fa-11ea-888e-040212cbe3c8.jpg)

-## HOW TO UPLOAD VIDEOS ON YOUR NEW YOUTUBE CHANNEL
+ USECASE 3: HOW TO UPLOAD VIDEOS ON YOUR NEW YOUTUBE CHANNEL.

-![upload](https://user-images.githubusercontent.com/63445264/82326901-2c761a80-99fb-11ea-8760-824c0da88a14.png)

 After creating your channel next we have to upload videos.
 So, if you are on same page, at the right hand corner there will be upload icon click on that.

-Else,
+![upload](https://user-images.githubusercontent.com/63445264/82326901-2c761a80-99fb-11ea-8760-824c0da88a14.png)

 ## Follow the steps